39 Melakhot

 The 39 Melakhot (ל״ט אבות מלאכה, lamed-tet avot melakhah, "39 categories of work") are thirty-nine categories of activity which Jewish law identifies as prohibited by biblical law on Shabbat.
-Many of these activities are also prohibited on the Jewish holidays listed in the Torah, although there are significant exceptions that permit carrying and preparing food under specific circumstances on holidays (except Yom Kippur).
+These activities are also prohibited on the Jewish holidays listed in the Torah ("Yom Tov"), but there are significant exceptions that permit carrying and preparing food under specific circumstances on holidays (except Yom Kippur).

 In addition to the 39 melakhot, certain other activities are forbidden on Shabbat due to rabbinic law.

-There are often disagreements between Orthodox Jews and Conservative Jews or other non-Orthodox Jews as to the practical observance of Shabbat.
-It is of note that the (strict) observance of Shabbat is often seen as a benchmark for orthodoxy and indeed has legal bearing on the way a Jew is seen by an Orthodox religious court regarding their affiliation to Judaism.
+The (strict) observance of Shabbat is often seen as a benchmark for orthodoxy and indeed has legal bearing on the way a Jew is seen by an Orthodox religious court regarding their affiliation to Judaism.

 The commandment

-The commandment to keep Shabbat as a day of rest is repeated many times in the Tanakh, the Hebrew Bible.
-Its importance is also stressed in :
+The commandment to keep Shabbat as a day of rest is repeated many times in the Hebrew Bible.
+Its importance is also stressed in Exodus 31:12–17:

 Meaning of "work"

 Though melakha is usually translated as "work" in English, the term does not correspond to the ordinary definition of the term, as explained below.

-The traditional analysis and explanation of the term, as well as the logic for identifying the activities prohibited to be done on the Sabbath, is recorded in the Talmudic Tractate of Shabbat (70a; 49b).
+The traditional analysis and explanation of the term, as well as the logic for identifying the activities prohibited to be done on the Sabbath, is recorded in tractate Shabbat (70a; 49b).